PatrickJS/redis-dataloader/README.md

 In general, RedisDataLoader has the same API as the Facebook Dataloader Api, with a few differences.
 Read through the [Facebook Dataloader documentation](https://github.com/facebook/dataloader) and then note the differences mentioned here.

-- `clear` returns a promise (waits until redis succeeds at deleting the key)
+- `clear` returns a promise (waits until redis succeeds at deleting the key).
+Facebook Dataloader's `clear` method is synchronous.
 - `clearAll` is not available (redis does not have an efficient way to do this?)
-- `prime` will always overwrite the redis cache.
-It in turn calls prime on the local cache (which does not adjust the cache if the key already exists)
+- `prime` will always overwrite the cache.
+Facebook Dataloader will only write to its cache if a value is not already present.
+Prime is asyncronous and returns a Promise.
 - dataloader results must be either `null` or a JSON object.

 ### Instantiation